tejaspant/ECE-661-Computer-Vision/HW2/README.md

 ## Overview
 ---
-In this project, we calculate the homography between a pair of images and to project one image on another.
+In this project, we calculate the homography between a pair of images to project one image on another.

 [//]: # (Image References)